jiawei397/deno-oak-nest/README.md

 }
 ```

-or you can use class validator like this:
+Or you can use class validator like this:

 ```ts
 class Dto {